-With a view of the entire week, you can begin implementing a weekly routine.
+With a view of the entire week, you can begin implementing a weekly rhythm.
 Try out your new schedule for a week and then make adjustments.
-The goal is to find a rhythm that works for your family.
+The goal is to find a rhythm of routine that works for your family.
 As each family is distinctly different from each other, here are a few tips to finding your rhythm.

 Finding a Weekly Rhythm of Routine

 Sometimes, predictability offers the greatest comfort.
-But that doesn’t have to mean a rigid adherence to a day-in and day-out routine.
-Instead of creating a schedule that looks the same every weekday, look for your family’s weekly rhythm.
+But that doesn’t have to mean a rigid adherence to a day-in and day-out schedule.
+Instead of creating a schedule that looks the same every weekday, look for your family’s weekly rhythm of routine.

 - Do you need to start strong?
 Then protect Mondays as a day to buckle down and attack the week.